alexfarias7/alexfarias7/README.md

 👨‍🎓 I'm a computer engineering student.

-😍I'm currently studying the Front-End development area, where I'm learning HTML, CSS, Javascript, and React.I also study data engineering, as I am a person open to new technologies.
+😍I'm currently studying the Full Stack development area, where I'm learning HTML, CSS, Javascript,Java, C# and React.I also study data engineering, as I am a person open to new technologies.

 🧑🏾‍💼At the moment I am open to new opportunities.